wp-plugins/customericare-livechat/readme.txt

 - Download and install the Plugin
 - Click on the "Activate Plugin" button
 - Scroll down to the ”CustomerICare” icon in the left hand menu
-- Set the license and then click „Live Chat” to log in
+- Open a free CustomerIcare account and then click „Live Chat” to log in

 == Screenshots ==